InterIntSys/InterIntSys.github.io/content/news/20260423_umap2026dc/index.md

 ---

-PhD student {{% mention "valdy-wiratama" %}}’s doctoral consortium paper was recently accepted at the [34th ACM Conference on User Modeling, Adaptation and Personalization (UMAP 2026)](https://www.um.org/umap2026/).
-The accepted paper is titled “Towards a Stakeholder-Centered Auditing Framework for Assessing Fairness in (Music) Recommender Systems.”
+PhD student {{% mention "valdy-wiratama" %}}'s doctoral consortium paper was recently accepted at the [34th ACM Conference on User Modeling, Adaptation and Personalization (UMAP 2026)](https://www.um.org/umap2026/).
+The accepted paper is titled "Towards a Stakeholder-Centered Auditing Framework for Assessing Fairness in (Music) Recommender Systems".

 In the paper, Valdy outlines the background of his doctoral research project, which begins with the challenge of assessing fairness in recommender systems.
 He argues that existing approaches often rely on technical proxies and static metrics that do not sufficiently reflect how fairness is understood by different affected stakeholders.
 In response to this gap, the paper proposes an auditing framework that formalizes perspectives on fairness across multiple stakeholders.